Hiking in the Great Smoky Mountains National Park

-The Park Service is beginning the demolition of 29 of the old structures in the Elkmont Historic District area.
-This work will require the closing of Little River Trail from Monday-Friday of April 10 May 5, 2017.
-It will also require the closing of the Jakes Creek Trail from Monday - Friday May 8 May 26, 2017.
-The trails will remain open on Saturdays and Sundays throughout the demolition project.
+The Park Service is completing the demolition of 29 of the old structures in the Elkmont Historic District area.
+This work will require the closing of the Jakes Creek Trail from Monday - Friday May 8 May 26, 2017.
+The trail will remain open on Saturdays and Sundays throughout the demolition project.

 Backcountry areas are still unsafe for travel following the fire in the Smokies near Chimney Top trail (known as the Chimney 2 fire).
 The following trails and backcountry campsites are closed until further notice: Chimney Tops Trail, Road Prong Trail, Bull Head Trail, Sugarland Mountain Trail from Mt.
 Collins Shelter to Little River Road, Rough Creek Trail, and Cove Hardwood Nature Trail, and the Sugarlands Horse Concessions Trails.

 The LeConte shelter is closed due to bear activity. there are bear warnings for Campsite 17 only.

 Ramsey Cascade Trail has reopened following repair to a damaged foot log over Ramsey Prong.

 Foothills Parkway (unfinished section) - the entire unfinished section between Walland and Wears Valley is now closed to all public use due to construction.

 Scott Mountain is closed due to storm damage, from campsite 6 to Schoolhouse Gap (campsite 6 open, accessible from Cades Cove area).
 It is unclear at this time if the Park Service will repair and reopen this section of trail, or leave it closed permanently.

 Gunter Fork opened, but caution urged due to landslides.